andorra-ri/eg2023-etl/README.md

-# eleccions_backend
+# Eleccions Dashboard Andorra backend
+Automatization flow:
-Automatization flow: download files from sftp remote folder, parse the desired data into json and upload records to Airtable
+  First we download files from sftp remote folder Secondly, we parse the desired data into json Finally, we upload records to Airtable